-As part of the Sunbury Line Upgrade, a range of enhancements will be delivered to allow bigger, more modern trains to run more frequently on the line once the Metro Tunnel is complete.
-Construction of 2 new electrical substations are part of essential rail power upgrades happening in St Albans.
+As part of the Sunbury Line Upgrade, a range of enhancements are being delivered to allow bigger, more modern trains to run more frequently on the line once the Metro Tunnel is complete.
+Construction of two new electrical substations are part of essential rail power upgrades happening in St Albans.

-One of the new substations is located on Willaton Street, next to the train line just north of Ginifer station, within land set aside for rail purposes.
-The second substation will be built on St Albans Road, south of Ginifer station within an open space reserve next to the rail corridor and nearby the Western Ring Road.
+One of the new substations is located on Willaton Street, next to the train line north of Ginifer Station, within land set aside for rail purposes.
+The second substation will be built on St Albans Road, south of Ginifer Station within an open space reserve next to the rail corridor and nearby the Western Ring Road.